-- The nearby screen shot, for example, shows In enearby screen shot, for example, shows what the pointer would indicate when the calculated pressure differential is approximately -5 hPa (approximately -0.15 inHg).
+The nearby screen shot, for example, shows what the pointer would indicate when the calculated pressure differential is approximately -5 hPa (approximately -0.15 inHg).

-Barometric pressure is calculated and displayed using hPa as the standard.
-The happened in the present of the care happened in the ca - barometric pressure differential also can be read in inHg units as shown in the illustration (1 hPa $\stackrel{.}{=}$ 0.03 inHg).
+Barometric pressure is calculated and displayed uning hPa as the steedard.
+The - displayed using hPa as the standard.
+The barometric pressure differential also can be read in inHg units as shown in the illustration (1 hPa $\stackrel{.}{=}$ 0.03 inHg).